Community Outreach Coordinator

 This position is located at our Canton, Ohio office which requires travel to Belmont, Carroll, Coshocton, Guernsey, Harrison, Holmes, Jefferson, Muskingum, and Tuscarawas counties.

-- Provides education programs and outreach within the southern county service area of the chapter including Belmont, Carroll, Coshocton, Guernsey, Harrison, Holmes, Jefferson, Muskingum, and Tuscarawas counties to achieve chapter and strategic goals and objectives.
+- Provides education programs and outreach to achieve strategic goals and objectives within Belmont, Carroll, Coshocton, Guernsey, Harrison, Holmes, Jefferson, Muskingum, and Tuscarawas counties.

 - Identify strategic outreach opportunities in the community to further the reach of the Alzheimer’s Association, including general community settings and with healthcare providers.